Aegistov/workshop-sensit/README.md

 ![heroku-show-env-variables](screenshots/heroku-show-env-variables.png)

-* Click on Reveal Config Vars and add your MongoDB URI:
+* Click on Reveal Config Vars and add your MongoDB URI (Don't forget to replace your username and password):

 ![heroku-add-MONGODB_URI](screenshots/heroku-add-MONGODB_URI.png)